worasom/worasom.github.io/index.md

 # About me <a id='about'></a>

-I am an aspiring data scientist with a board range of technical experience in data science and material science.
-I am interested in applications of machine learning (ML) in data inference, pattern identification, data driven decision-making, and model deployment.
+I am a data scientist with a board range of technical experience in data science and material science.
+My expertise is in anomaly detection of sensors reading during manufacturing process.
+I also like to analyze other time-series data such pollution and energy data.
+I am interested in using machine learning (ML) for in data inference, pattern identification, data driven decision-making, and in model deployment.

 I was the Principal Investigator of a scanning probe microscopy group at Suranaree University of Technology, Thailand.
 My group focused on how nanoscale material properties give rise to the rich phenomena observed in mixed phase systems.
 We made extensive use of automated image and data processing techniques to analyze our large data sets, and to reveal the underlying physical mechanisms of the phenomena.
 Some topics investigated by my group include - the ferroelectric and diode behavior in Sm-doped BiFeO3, resistive switching behavior in ZnO nanowires, and the structure and biomechanics of Spirulina and avian sperm.
 We also collaborated with Western Digital Thailand on the development of novel materials for the memory storage industry.